brmc/django-media-helper/README.markdown

 won't be lost in case the user **does** maximize the window. **This assumes
 you're using a responsive design with images whose sizes are not statically
 defined.
 In the near future I will accomodate for for alternate scenarios**

+** One person was under the impression that 3 requests were made per image:

+1. initial request
+2. ajax
+3. request for resized image.

+That is not the case.
+Well, it is true if there is only one image on a page,
+but all ajax requests are bundled together, so the total number of requests
+approaches 2 as the number of images increases.**

 ### Something to consider ###